bilal-bhatti/zipline/README.md

     * `go install github.com/bilal-bhatti/zipline/cmd/zipline`

 ## Usage
-Project must be configured with GOPATH
+Project must be configured with GOPATH.

 `zipline ./...` from your project root